wywywy01/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 Open edX Fullstack
 ==================

-Fullstack is a Vagrant instance designed for deploying all Open edX services on a single server.
+Fullstack is a Vagrant instance designed for installing all Open edX services on a single server in a production-like configuration.
 Fullstack is a pre-packaged Native installation running in a Vagrant virtual machine.

 For information about fullstack and other installation and configuration options from edX and the Open edX community, see the `Open edX Installation